RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Winder, Simon, Danubia: A Personal History of Hapsburg Europe.
 A highly informative and entertaining look at the central Europe through the lens of Habsburg rule.
 I recommend an enjoyable and educational for anyone traveling to Austria, the Czech Republic, Slovakia, and Hungary.

-Fascism & Current Threats to Democracy.
+Fascism and Current Threats to Democracy.

 Snyder, Timothy, On Freedom.
 Most of us think of political freedom as the absence of governmental control in our lives, but this is mistaken, according to Snyder, former Yale historian, and prominent expert on eastern Europe and the Holocaust.
 Snyder views freedom as the ability of people to come together to create better lives for everyone.
 Such freedom requires a healthy, well-educated populace and an inclusive, tolerant society that allows for unpredictability.
 Freedom also presupposes "factuality."
 If we cannot agree on the basic facts about state and society, we cannot expand freedom, and we cannot defend it from those sworn to destroy it.
 The West did not provoke Russia into invading Ukraine.
 Donald Trump did not win the 2020 presidential election.
 These are the kind of lies threatening freedom today.
 A big lie can bring down a whole country.
 The twentieth century should have been Germany's century, but Germans got caught in a story.
 The twenty-first century could be America's but Americans . . .(page 179).